19hours/sg-statutes/Acts/Income Tax Act.md

 where A

-is the tax payable before allowance of credit under any arrangements having effect under this section on B + C computed in accordance with the provisions of this Act;
+is the tax payable before allowance of credit under any arrangements having effect under this section on B+C computed in accordance with the provisions of this Act;

 B